RaghavK16/Zoom_Clone_WebApp/README.md

 ```
 npm start
 ```
-3. Open localhost on port 3030.
+3. Open localhost on port 3030 (can be changed from server file).
 ```
 localhost:3030/
 ```